thakkarparth007/copilot-explorer/posts/copilot-internals.md

 There are two main interesting things here:
 1. Depending upon the mode in which this is invoked (`OPEN_COPILOT`/`TODO_QUICK_FIX`/`UNKNOWN_FUNCTION_QUICK_FIX`), it [modifies the prompt slightly](../codeviz/templates/code-viz.html#m2388&pos=113:1).
 Don't ask me how these modes are activated.
-2. It requests for logprobs from the model, and the list of solutions are sorted by the mean logprobs.
+2. It requests for logprobs from the model, and the list of solutions are [sorted by the mean logprobs](../codeviz/templates/code-viz.html#m893&pos=105:5).

-## Telemetry
+## Secret Sauce 3 - Telemetry

 Github [claims](https://github.blog/2022-06-21-github-copilot-is-generally-available-to-all-developers/) that 40% of the code programmers write is written by Copilot (for popular languages like Python).
 I was curious how they measured this number, and so wanted to poke a bit into the telemetry code.
 I also wanted to know what telemetry data is being collected, especially whether code snippets are being collected.
 The latter was something I wanted to know because with a simple config change, we can make the extension point to FauxPilot but the extension might still end up sending telemetry to Github -- and I wanted to know if that was happening.